PaulSpence/21CW_SOTS_Ocean/README.md

 # 21CW Oceans Team Collaborative Research Project

+We want to work together on a specific research topic (to be determined).
 This central repository allows us to discuss project ideas, work on analysis scripts together, suggest new analysis directions, discuss figures, etc.

 # How it works

 All aspects of the project are tracked through issues.
 Create an issue to represent each small task.
 Issues will develop to include discussion of analysis methods and figures associated with each task.
+The first key issue is what do we want to work on together?

 The [Project/analysis Overview](https://github.com/users/PaulSpence/projects/2)) lists all the analysis tasks (as detailed in the issues) at various stages.